Winnie Haatrecht: Switzerland

+Player's agent

 After his career more and more players asked him to help them with their negotiations and after a while he started asking some money for his efforts.
 When he was 20 years old he had the dream to start a player's agency together with his friends and later fellow professional footballers Nortan, Lens, Jerry de Jong and Ulrich Wilson.
 That dream never became reality, although Lens and Haatrecht both did become a player's agent.
-Among Haatrecht's players are currently Ryan Babel, Gianni Zuiverloon and Afonso Alves.
+Among Haatrecht's players were Ryan Babel, Gianni Zuiverloon, Stefano Denswil, Ruud Vormer and Afonso Alves.
+In 2012, the KNVB - Dutch FA investigated his involvement in the transfer of Dejan Meleg to Ajax.